Privacy notices

 South Derbyshire District Council is registered as a data controller with the Information Commissioner's Office.

-Our address is Civic Offices, Civic Way, Swadlincote, Derbyshire, DE11 0AH
+Our address is Civic Offices, Civic Way, Swadlincote, Derbyshire, DE11 0AH.

 How do we collect information from you?

-We collect information from you when you fill in any forms on our website Home | South Derbyshire District Council or associated customer portals; also when you contact us in writing, speak to us on the phone, by email or any other type of electronic communication, or talk to us face to face.
+We collect information from you when you complete forms on our website (Home | South Derbyshire District Council) or associated customer portals, when you contact us in writing, by phone, face to face, or by email or other electronic communication.

 What types of information do we collect from you?